malvinrusli/CLICKMARK-AI-Prompts/Create Extremely Realistic Image.md

-# Extremely Realistic Image using SORA ChatGPT
+# Extremely Realistic Image using GPT 4o Image Generation

 An extremely unremarkable iPhone (selfie/photo) with no clear subject or framing — just a careless snapshot.
 The photo includes: